bugltd/ComfyLab-Pack/wiki/tutorials/XY Plot/1 - the basics/README.md

 > [!IMPORTANT]
 > The `Queue` node is designed for **auto-queuing**: you don't have to reset a counter or adjust the queue size, **it takes care of everything for you**.\
-> In fact, the queue size should always set to 1.
+> In fact, the queue size should always be set to 1.

 ## Part 2 - String templating